Faith Defined

 This is a fundamental truism of the universe.
 If a person has authority without being accountable for his or her actions, what you have is a dictator.
 If a person is not granted the authority to get the job done, what you have is a scapegoat.
 Here is another way of putting this: whoever is in charge is responsible for the results.

-God does not allow Himself to be held responsible for anything He is not in charge of.
+God never allows Himself to be accountable for anything He is not in charge of.
 So if we are not doing things according to His Word in the manner and with the attitudes expected of us, God is not bound to honor our prayers.

 Why?